HL7/fhir-mCODE-ig/input/pagecontent/extensions.md

-The following Extensions have been defined as part of mCODE:
+The following Extensions are defined as part of mCODE:

 * [BodyLocationQualifier]
 * [ComorbidConditionCode]
 * [ComorbidConditionReference]
-* [ConditionRelated]
 * [EvidenceType]
 * [HistologyMorphologyBehavior]
 * [LateralityQualifier]